 Flexible Spending Account Plan; an Employee Assistance Program and Credit Union Payroll Deduction.
 In 2010 and 2011, the employer contributions for the pension plan for the Corporation's employees approximated \$24.4 million and \$30.2 million, respectively.
 To date, the Corporation has made all required contributions to the pension plan.
-For a discussion of the Corporation's pension liabilities see Note 7 of "Appendix B - Audited Consolidated Financial Statements of the Westchester County Health Care Corporation as of and for the Years Ended December 31, 2010 and 2009".
-For a discussion of the Corporation's other post-employment retirement benefits and a discussion of GASB 45, see Note 8 of "Appendix B - Audited Consolidated Financial Statements of the Westchester County Health Care Corporation as of and for the Years Ended December 31, 2010 and 2009".
+For a discussion of the Corporation's pension liabilities see Note 7 of "Appendix B - Audited Consolidated Financial Statements of the Westchester County Health Care Corporation's other post-employment retirement benefits and a discussion of GASB 45, see Note 8 of "Appendix B - Audited Consolidated Financial Statements of the Westchester County Health Care Corporation's other post-employment retirement benefits and a discussion of GASB 45, see Note 8 of "Appendix B - Audited Consolidated Financial Statements of the Westchester County Health Care Corporation as of and for the Years Ended Consolidated Financial Statements of the Westchester County Health Care Corporation as of and for the Years Ended Consolidated Financial Statements of the Westchester County Health Care Corporation as of and for the Years Ended Consolidated Financial Statements of the Westchester County Health Care Corporation as of and for the Years Ended December 31, 2010 and 2009".